Multi-Piece Polypropylene System on the Move

 While moving some of the components and vessels was relatively straightforward, the prefabricated modules required a bit more engineering and planning to optimize the multi-modal transport needs for the client.

 The modules were transported from a fabricator in Texas to the plant in several ways.
 Some were barged and shipped up the Mississippi and Ohio Rivers.
-When the Mississippi River waters were low, Deep South identified an alternative route up the Mobile River to the Tombigbee River to the Tennessee River, which bypassed the Mississippi River completely.
+When the Mississippi River water levels were low, Deep South identified an alternative route up the Mobile River to the Tombigbee River to the Tennessee River, which bypassed the Mississippi River completely.
 Once in Ohio, the barged modules were unloaded from the barges and transported via SPMT the final few miles to the job site.

-For those modules that weighed less than 150,000 pounds, Deep South identified an alternate, more cost effective road route in between barge loads to save the client money.
+For those modules that weighed less than 150,000 pounds, Deep South identified an alternate, more cost-effective road route in between barge loads to save the client money.
 For these moves, the team relied on nine-axle Goldhofer and Scheuerle hydraulic trailers.

 Lift and Lock